Crone

 The word "crone" is a less common synonym for "old woman," and is more likely to appear in reference to traditional narratives than in contemporary everyday usage.
 The word became further specialized as the third aspect of the Triple Goddess popularized by Robert Graves and subsequently in some forms of neopaganism, particularly Wicca.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Crone" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Crone" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools